-One of the MARSIS (Mars Advanced Radar for Subsurface and Ionosphere Sounding) [4]-[6] observations (Orbit 3749) is very close to orbit 2026 and it can be compared with the SHARAD image (see Figure 5 and 6).
+One of the MARSIS (Mars Advanced Radar for Subsurface and Ionosphere Sounding) [4] observations (Orbit 3749) is very close to orbit 2026 and it can be compared with the SHARAD image (see Figure 7).
+In Figure 8 we can find MARSIS radargram of orbit 3749 (1st panel) and the corresponding MOLA map (2nd panel).
 It's important to note that MARSIS is an unfocused SAR and its maximum resolution is about 2Km in azimuth and 150m in range.
 The cross-check between SHARAD and MARSIS data will be used for achieving primary scientific objectives: map the distribution of water, both liquid and solid in the upper portions of the crust of Mars with increased azimuth and range resolution.
 The SHARAD orbit 2026 doesn't match perfectly with the MARSIS one, however some Mars zones are covered by both the sounder.
 In these zones, we can compare perfectly the radar-grams of MARSIS and SHARAD.